ABitFatBoi/HeroesWebApiDemo/README.md

 ASP.NET Core Web API demo with integration test sample project using .NET 6.

 Application functionality:
-1) Implemented basic demo REST CRUD API controller (HeroesController)
+1) Implemented basic demo REST CRUD API controller using CQRS pattern (HeroesController)
 2) Authentication logic using JWT bearer tokens (IdentityController/IdentityService)
 3) Swagger service which is used for testing APIs
 4) ORM Entity Framework Core is used to work with ApplicationDbContext